facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 }
 ```

-This changes do three main things:
+These changes do three main things:

 1. The first lines define a function that returns whether the New Architecture is enabled or not.
 2. The `buildConfigField` line defines a build configuration boolean field called `IS_NEW_ARCHITECTURE_ENABLED`, and initialize it using the function declared in the first step.
 This allows you to check at runtime if a user has specified the `newArchEnabled` property or not.
-3. The last lines leverage the function declared in step one to decide which source sets we need to build, depending on the choosen architecture.
+3. The last lines leverage the function declared in step one to decide which source sets we need to build, depending on the chosen architecture.

 ## Update the codebase